Macrometacorp/docs/docs/cep/store/index.md

 A _store_ is a place to keep your data.
 Stores allow creating, reading, updating, and deleting events or records stored on external data stores.
 This is useful for use cases when there is a need to access a common database used by various other systems, to retrieve and transfer data.

+Macrometa allows you to use [Macrometa collections](../../collections/index.md) (also called tables) as stores.

 ## Store Syntax

 Stores can be created as part of your stream worker using one of the following syntaxes.